 Nas: “When You Stop Learning, Then You Stop Growing”

-In 1994, Columbia Records released the debut album, Illmatic, of a 20-year-old from Queensbridge Houses in New York City.
+In 1994, Columbia Records released the debut album of a 20-year-old from Queensbridge Houses in New York City and called it Illmatic.
 It was lyrical, wise, infectious music that propelled the baby-faced rapper named Nas into unparalleled promise and soon into hip-hop royalty.

 The rapper himself sometimes can’t believe how far he’s come since then but is thankful for the journey.

 “I learn from my own stuff when I go back and we look at it and talk about it,” Nas says.
 “People have their own ideas and they break it down for me, what I’m saying, in even a better way than I even thought.
 They bring a clearer or more thought-out thing, you know what I mean?
 And I’m like, ‘Wow.’”